hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ### Pump Sizing in the Real World

 Many real-world applications are designed for system curves that are provided as an envelope.
 This is due to varying head conditions caused by stormwater expectations, varying reservoir levels, piping conditions over time, or the use of pressurized tanks.
-Further discussion on this topic can be found in the <a href="/section-VI/faq.html" target="_blank">FAQ section here</a>.
+Further discussion on this topic can be found in the <a href="/section-VI/faq.html" target="_blank">FAQ section</a>.

 ### Parallel and Series System Implications